 - Improves your performance.
 Chronic contracture of muscles actually decreases their strength.
 Loosening them back up again will promote the muscles ability to properly fire & contract at full strength.

-So what should I do as a warm up?
+What should I do as a Warm Up?

 A recommended suitable alternative to a static stretch is a dynamic one.
 Dynamic stretches take your joints through their full range of motion as well as improve elasticity, power and increase circulation and heart rate.